mbodm/cdis-mac/README.md

 The tool itself should be rather self-explanatory.

-- Just use the `--cap` argument to see which VCP60 values your display supports.
+- Just run the `cdis` executable to see which VCP60 value is currently active (and therefore the corresponding input source)
+- By using the `[number]` argument you can set the VCP60 value (and therefore the corresponding input source)

+DDC VCP60 values?

 Each VCP60 value represents one physical input source of your display.
-Either you just test each VCP60 value (by using the `--set` argument), or you take a look into your display's user manual, to find out which VCP60 value corresponds to which physical input source.
+Either you just test each VCP60 value (by using the `[number]` argument), or you take a look into your display's user manual, to find out which VCP60 value corresponds to which physical input source.
-- By using the `--get` argument you can see which VCP60 value (and therefore the corresponding input source) is currently active.
-- By using the `--set` argument you can set the VCP60 value (and therefore the corresponding input source).

 ### Support for earlier macOS/platform versions